johndjameson/johndjameson.com/source/blog/using-emmet-with-sublime-text.md

 1. Type a supported shortcut
 2. Press <kbd>Tab</kbd>

 And that's it!
-Check out some of the most useful shortcuts you can start using right now:
+Check out some of the most useful [shortcuts][emmet-shortcuts] you can start using right now.

 Getting Better
 --------------